 The iron in teff increases oxygenation to important organs and areas of the body.
 Iron is needed to produce hemoglobin, a type of protein found in red blood cells that carries oxygen from your lungs and transports it throughout your body to your cells.

 Did you know that iron deficiency is the single most prevalent nutritional deficiency worldwide?
-In fact, it accounts for anemia in 5 percent of American women and 2 percent of American men.
+In fact, it accounts for anemia in five percent of American women and two percent of American men.
 Anemia occurs when the body is unable to get enough oxygen to the cells and tissues; as a result, the body feels weak and fatigued.

-A 2008 study conducted at Virginia Tech states that iron deficiency anemia can result in a wide variety of adverse outcomes, including diminished work or exercise capacity, impaired thermoregulation, immune dysfunction, GI disturbances, and neurocognitive impairment.
-Fortunately, due to its iron content, teff can naturally treat anemia.
+A 2008 study conducted at Virginia Tech states that iron deficiency anemia can result in a wide variety of adverse outcomes, including diminished work or exercise capacity, impaired thermoregulation, immune dysfunction, GI disturbances and neurocognitive impairment.
+Fortunately, due to its iron content, teff can help treat and prevent anemia symptoms.